ouspg/tls13tutorial/README.md

 You can try to parse raw byte slices, but be warned about bugs! `VecDeque` can also panic with incorrect index usage.

 > [!Note]
-> There is already an abraction for `VecDeque` to reduce the repetition of code in [parser.rs](src/parser.rs).
+> There is already an abstraction for `VecDeque` to reduce the repetition of code in [parser.rs](src/parser.rs).
 You are
 > free to improve this further.
-There can be bugs already.
+There can be (intentional) bugs already.

 ## Functional testing (positive and negative)